 Staying financially responsible is one of the pillars of a quality growth strategy, which is why small business owners and startup founders are constantly looking for new ways to save money.
+Many business owners are wondering is business insurance tax deductible?
 One of the best cost-saving tools that small businesses have at their disposal is the ability to claim a variety of tax deductions on business-related expenses.

 And while tax season can certainly be an incredibly stressful time of the year for business owners, putting in the time and effort to take advantage of every tax deduction opportunity available is well worth it.

 Business insurance premiums just so happen to be an excellent tax deduction opportunity that no business should miss out on.
 Since the Internal Revenue Service (IRS) classifies insurance as a necessary cost of conducting a trade or business, many of the policies you have purchased are deductible expenses on your federal tax return and can provide you with significant savings.

 Let’s take a closer look at what types of business insurance premiums are and aren’t deductible and talk further about what your business needs to do in order to take advantage of this excellent cost-cutting opportunity.

 Business Insurance Premiums That Are Deductible

 The IRS states that all “ordinary and necessary costs of insurance” can be considered business expenses.
 What does this exactly mean?

 First, “ordinary” means that it is a type of insurance that is very common and accepted in your industry and the type of business that you run.
 “Necessary” would mean that the insurance might not be required to have, but that it is considered appropriate and helpful for your business to obtain this coverage.

 More specifically, these are the insurance coverages that are most commonly deemed deductible: